tcwilkinson/caa2015/ideas.md

 Scrutiny.
 "Participating in the scientific community involves scrutinizing the work of others and allowing your own work to be similarly evaluated by your peers.
 This system of checks and balances verifies the quality of scientific research and assures that evidence is "

-=I’d like to recap on the Scientific Community: it's the communication and the open process that make it stronger.
-It's not the claim of a unique researcher that make science strong and reliable but tue scrutinity and critics of the peers.
+=I’d like to recapitulate on the Scientific Community: it's the communication and the open process that make it stronger.
+It's not the claim of a unique researcher that make science strong and reliable but true scrutinity and critics of the peers.
 After this look on scientific community, I would like to move on to FS